 A humble and classic Vietnamese family dish that any parent would be proud to serve.
 Come to think of it, I don’t think we ever really missed out on never having those pizza nights.

 Tom Rang Thit Ba Chi (Caramelized Shrimp and Pork Belly)

-1/2 lb pork belly, about 1 inch wide and thinly sliced
+1/2 lb thinly sliced skin on pork belly, 1 inch wide and like thick cut bacon in thickness

 1/2 lb medium sized shrimp, shell on

 fresh ground pepper